keerthanamurugaiyan/Interview-notes/Css.md

         This means that the element will have 40 pixels of space on the top, 100 pixels on the right, 120 pixels at the bottom, and 80 pixels on the left.

+**29. CSS Sprites**
+                CSS Sprites are a technique used in web development to optimize web page loading by combining multiple images into a single image file.
+This helps reduce the number of HTTP requests to the server, making the page load faster.
+Instead of loading each image separately, CSS is used to display different portions of the combined image, called a sprite, as needed.

+   **Example:**

+                /* Example CSS */
+                .sprite {
+                  background-image: url('icons-sprite.png');
+                  width: 32px; /* Width of a single icon */
+                  height: 32px; /* Height of a single icon */
+                  display: inline-block;
+                }

+                .home-icon {
+                  background-position: 0 0; /* Top-left corner */
+                }

+                .search-icon {
+                  background-position: -32px 0; /* Shift 32px to the right */
+                }

+                .settings-icon {
+                  background-position: -64px 0; /* Shift 64px to the right */
+                }